gemc/home/_documentation/system.md

 # Systems

-A detector in gemc is composed by one or more *systems*, each a hierarchical collection of geant4 volumes like in the example below.
+A detector in gemc is composed by one or more *systems*, each a hierarchical collection of geant4 volumes.
+In the example below an example with two systems, Forward Detector and Central Detector, is shown.

 | Systems Hierarchy Visualisation       | Corresponding Hierarchy List                                                                                                  |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|
 | [![systems]](../documentation/system) | {{ page.s1 }} {{ page.s2 }} {{ page.s3 }} {{ page.s4 }} {{ page.s5 }} {{ page.s6 }} {{ page.s7 }} {{ page.s8 }} {{ page.s9 }} |

+## Create a system

-To create a new system, the sci-g template script `scigTemplate.py` can be used.
-This script creates a new directory with the name of the system containing template files with default geometry and materials.
+To create a new system, use the sci-g template script `scigTemplate.py`.
+It setups a new directory with the name of the system containing template files with default geometry and materials.

 For example, to create a 'forward' system: